Samsung Galaxy Z Flip 6 review: A great flip phone that misses the point

 (Image credit: Derrek Lee / Android Central)

 Unfortunately, Samsung continues to ship phones with low PWM frequencies.
-The Galaxy Z Flip 6 has a PWM frequency of 240Hz, which is quite low and bound to negatively affect those who suffer from PWM sensitivity.
+The Galaxy Z Flip 6 has a PWM frequency of 240Hz, which is relatively low and may negatively affect those who are sensitive to PWM.
 I won't have a problem with it myself, but I know others who do, and it's unclear why Samsung continues to ship phones with displays like this even though many other manufacturers either provide higher PWM frequencies or include flicker reduction techniques (like Motorola).

 PWM measurements of the Galaxy Z Flip 6